danielrepflux/Repflux/README.md

 ### What else can this do for my business?

-The notification system is so advanced it comes with the following features:
+The Augmented Reality system is so convenient it comes with the following features:
-- Membership Cards
-- Rewards Points tracking
 - Coupons/Discount (distribute them to everyone or just some customers)
 - Online purchases/Payments
+- Rewards Points tracking
 - Two-way communications (let your customers ask you questions directly)

 ### Ready to see more?